 The answer is, I am building a startup.
 And this blog post will tell you about the first year of it.

-First thing I looked for was, of course, a working space.
-It was the beginning of 2018, when coworking space in West Jakarta was rare to be found.
+The first thing I looked for was, of course, a working space.
+It was the beginning of 2018 when coworking space in West Jakarta was rare to be found.
 I chose Apiary, which is strategically located in Puri CBD, just hundreds of meters from when I live.
-These guys helped me find my suitable working atmosphere.
+These guys helped me find a suitable working atmosphere.
 If you are around the area and looking for a working space, you should really visit them.

 When everything seems to be going against you, remember that the airplane takes off against the wind, not with it.Henry Ford, Ford Motor Company

 I first discovered the vision when I was assigned to a remote location by my previous company.
 It was in 2013.
 During the assignment, I found out that there was a gap between local business owners and tourists, and I knew that someone needs to do something about it.
 Someone who is really passionate on the topic.